 Town Kotor is located along one of the most beautiful bays of Montenegro.
 The old town of Kotor is built during Middle Ages, between 12th and 14th centuries and listed as UNESCO World Natural and Historical Heritage Site since 1979 (to be more precise, UNESCO lists whole complex – Bay of Kotor, City of Kotor and surrounding territory).

 In the Middle Ages Kotor was natural harbour on the Adriatic coast but this place was inhabited already about two thousand years ago.
 Our accommodation was located in Dobrota village, about 3.5 kilometres from Kotor however in reality it is sometimes even not possible to determine when one town ends on the coast and another one begins.
 Dobrota looks straight on to Mt.
 Vrmas and the seaside promenade of the town runs for several kilometres along the shore.

 Numerous little stone jetties are splendid more than anywhere else.
-We booked our accommodation in Dobrota in advance, it was located in large private house (address: Dobrota 101, Kotor, 85330, mobile phone of the owner: (082) 303104).
+We booked our accommodation in Dobrota in advance, it was located in large private house.
 The main advantage of accommodation was that it was in quiet area with a large terrace and shady garden, about 20 metres from the coast.

 The rest of our time in Montenegro we spent either walking around the town and enjoying the sun or visiting another towns and beaches of Adriatic sea.
 City walls of Kotor are very interesting (they are about 5 kilometres long, high up to 20 metres and up to 10 metres wide).